tjaekel/MaaXBoard-RT_SPIder/README.md

 You can plug-in and remove without a command to release the USB Memory Stick (watch the Debug UART).

+When you use files, e.g. via "sdprint" or via TFTP - you have to specify the file name as:
+"1:/filename" (with the drive letter 1:/ in front)

 ## Issues
 the USB-C VCP UART needs one key press to enable, to see something on this (main) UART